Hello,

 I had no luck in that department so I decided that person was going to be me.
 I returned to graduate school to get my post-graduate degree in public health nutrition.
 Now I am in the position where I could help people like me make sense of their health journey without the added pressure of abandoning the foods that bring them joy.

-I wanted to create an inclusive space where people from diverse backgrounds
+I wanted to create an inclusive space where people from diverse backgrounds are empowered to make their food choices

 work for them rather than against them.